-With over two decades in the industry of audio production, Jay’s level of experience and professionalism far exceeds others in this field.
+With over three decades in the industry of audio production, Jay’s level of experience and professionalism far exceeds others in this field.
 While his specialty is mixing, he also brings extensive tracking experience with him into the recording studio.

 Jay is also an adept producer, expertly making production calls and keeping sessions moving to meet tough deadlines.
 Many producers and engineers lack the practical understanding needed to produce a record from start to finish.
 On the contrary, Jay manages to work within tight budgets by juggling production logistics without losing perspective.

 Jay offers professional producing, tracking, mixing, and mastering at reasonable rates.
-If you’re interested in making a record that meets and surpasses today’s industry standards, please contact Info@jayfranze.com for rates and more information.
+If you’re interested in making a record that meets and surpasses today’s industry standards, please contact jay at Info@jayfranze.com for rates and more information.

 Jay has the experience to make the best production decisions possible.
 In the modern day music industry, the producer plays a vital role in shaping the art of music.
 They are responsible for handling the logistics of recording sessions, as well as the budgeting and finances.
 The most important part of the producer’s job is to translate an artist’s intentions to make the best possible record.
 This involves having a vision of what a project should sound like, and doing what is necessary to create it.
 A producer has to coach and motivate musicians, as well as oversee all of the technical aspects to ensure that their desires are met.
 Many people feel like they fall into this category; however, they unintentionally make a project sound amateur.